 Following Henrick's idea, a great many improved mapping functions were successfully proposed \cite{WENO-IM,WENO-PM,WENO-PPM5,WENO-RM260,WENO-MAIMi,WENO-ACM,MOP-WENO-ACMk}.
-To clarify our major concern and provide conveniece to readers while for brevity in description, we only state some mapping functions in the following context, and we refer to references for properties similar to Lemma \ref{lemmaWENO-Mproperties} and more details of these mapping functions.
+To clarify our major concern and provide convenience to readers but for brevity in the description, we only state some mapping functions in the following context, and we refer to references for properties similar to Lemma \ref{lemmaWENO-Mproperties} and more details of these mapping functions.

 $\blacksquare$ WENO-IM$(k, A)$ \cite{WENO-IM}

 $\blacksquare$ WENO-PM$k$ \cite{WENO-PM}

 where $c_{1}, c_{2}$ are constants with specified parameters $k$ and $d_{s}$, taking the following forms